 - A student must have need-based aid eligibility, computed on the basis of family financial information submitted on the Free Application for Federal Student Aid (FAFSA) and Sewanee’s institutional application for financial aid.

-- Priority consideration will be given to students whose complete applications are postmarked by March 1.
+- Priority consideration will be given to students with a complete actionable application on file by February 1.